guillermodlpa/site/_posts/2022-01-06-no-oriented-questions-to-get-others-to-act.markdown

 date: 2022-01-06 10:00:00 Z
 image: "/uploads/jonas-stolle-6rhdGmD6wfw-unsplash-small.jpeg"
 excerpt: Asking no-oriented questions has improved my ability to influence others.
-  Also, applying this technique to myself has pushed me to execute tedious but meaningful tasks I felt lazy about.
+  Also, applying this technique to myself has pushed me to get done tedious but meaningful tasks I felt lazy about.
 ---